duckranger/ipayroll.github.io/README.md

 ## API documentation for iPayroll
-The documentation is still under construct
+The documentation is still under construction